 Electronic Syllabi Bank (ESB)

-During the past decade or so, courses on law, identity and in/equality have become an increasingly accepted part of legal education.
-These courses were introduced to help fill gaps in the law school curriculum that overlooked the issues or situations most pressing for traditionally subordinated communities within or beyond the United States.
-During this time, individual teachers have developed a rich diversity of approaches or combinations of materials to further these kinds of study.
-The syllabi presented below are a reflection of this rich diversity, and of the continuing efforts to build on the progress of the past decades.
+During the past several decades, courses on law, identity and in/equality have become an increasingly accepted part of legal education.
+These courses help fill gaps in the traditional law school curriculum, which often overlooked the issues or situations most pressing for traditionally subordinated communities within and beyond the United States.